gvwilson/thirdbit/src/fiction/makers-return/index.md

 "I was hunting dragons.
 How about you?
 Decorating your bedroom again?
-Or making cookies?"
+Or making cooooookies?"
 He dragged the word out.

 "End conversation,"
 Violet told the bot wearily.
-She had tried being friends with André, and sometimes it almost seemed like it was working, but sooner or later—usually sooner—every conversation turned to sneers and insults.
+She had tried being friends with André, and sometimes it almost seemed like it was working, but sooner or later every conversation turned to sneers and insults—usually sooner.
 If anyone else their age was ever awake she would just block him, but the most important word in that sentence was "if".